 colonist, was born in Nottingham, England in 1846, the fourth child of Louis Augustine Baillon (born in St Quentin, France in 1815) and Eliza Catherine Blake (born in Nottingham in 1817).

-In 1866, at age twenty, together with his younger brother Edward and two Yorkshire men named Stickney, Baillon chartered a sailing vessel and set off for South America to find somewhere to settle.
+In 1866, at age twenty, together with his younger brother Edward and two Yorkshire men - William and Bernard Stickney, Baillon chartered a sailing vessel and set off for South America to find somewhere to settle.

 They had fourteen children.
 The first seven, born in the Falklands, were: Marie Barbe (b1876) Marie Eleanor (b 1878) Alexander Falkland Baillon (b 1880) LOUIS CHARLES (b 1881) Catherine (b 1883) Constance Winifred (b 1885) and Mildred Frances (b 1887).

-In 1888, Baillon's share of the Fox Bay property was sold to Bernard Stickney, and the family returned to England.
-However he obviously maintained some connection with the Falklands as it is noted that, when St Mary's Church in Stanley was blessed in 1899 by Father Patrick O'Grady, it was under the sponsorship of Mr Louis Baillon who had contributed to the church construction.
+The family returned to England in 1888 on board the “Ramses”.
+In the same year the Baillon's share of the Fox Bay property was sold to Bernard Stickney, and the family returned to England.
+However Louis obviously maintained some connection with the Falklands as it is noted that, when St Mary's Church in Stanley was blessed in 1899 by Father Patrick O'Grady, it was under the sponsorship of Mr Louis Baillon who had contributed to the church construction.